dkelly255/calorieculator/README.md

 # CalorieCulator - Work In Progress
-Note: Provisional content - work in progress & details evolving
+Note: Provisional content: Under construction & details evolving
 ## Introduction
 - CalorieCulator is a site aimed at people who want to take control of and improve their dietary habits
 - The site will initially request the user to input several key measurements (height, weight, age etc) - these measurements will then be used by JavaScript to populate a standard formula (BMR) to calculate and return a personalised daily calorie target